albert-heijn-technology/.github/SECURITY.md

 ## Ahold Delhaize kindly asks you

-* to e-mail your findings to ad.itsecurity.group@aholddelhaize.com
+* to share your findings via the [online form](https://www.aholddelhaize.com/responsible-disclosure-form/).
 * to provide sufficient information to reproduce the problem, so that Ahold Delhaize can address it as quickly as possible.
 The IP address or the URL of the system affected and a description of the findings are usually sufficient, but more may be needed for more complex findings.
 * to report your findings as quickly as possible after its discovery.
 * not to share any information on the findings with any other party than designated persons at Ahold Delhaize.